FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: Experiments

-\textbf{Systems.} To evaluate our attack, we adopt two representative LLM-based multi-agent systems designed for autonomous driving: \textbf{AgentDriver} and \textbf{AgentThink}.
-Both systems utilize function-call-based interactions and exhibit complex inter-agent communication, making them ideal targets for studying the cross-agent propagation of poisoned outputs.
+\textbf{Systems.} Existing LLM-driven multi-agent systems for autonomous driving predominantly adopt sequential, pipeline-style architectures in which module outputs are consumed by downstream components; this pattern is widely observed in recent literature and surveys of LLM-based driving agents~\cite{wu2025multiagentautonomousdrivingsystems,hou2025driveagentmultiagentstructuredreasoning}.
+To evaluate our attack, we adopt two representative systems: \textbf{AgentDriver} and \textbf{AgentThink}.
+Both systems utilize function-call-based interactions and exhibit complex inter-agent communication, making them ideal targets to study cross-agent propagation of poisoned outputs.

-AgentDriver is a modular multi-agent system composed of four specialized agents: a \textit{Perception Agent}, a \textit{Memory Agent}, a \textit{Reasoning Agent}, and a \textit{Planning Agent}.
+\textbf{AgentDriver} is a modular multi-agent system composed of four specialized agents: a \textit{Perception Agent}, a \textit{Memory Agent}, a \textit{Reasoning Agent}, and a \textit{Planning Agent}.
 These agents are fine-tuned from GPT-3.5 using task-specific prompts and training data derived from expert-labeled trajectories in the nuScenes dataset.
-The Perception Agent is solely responsible for interacting with a shared \textit{Function Library}, which it uses to query perception-related tools such as object detection and future trajectory estimation.
-The other agents process and reason over outputs from previous modules without directly accessing the function library.
-Communication among agents follows a publish-subscribe model, where intermediate results are passed forward to guide downstream decision-making.
-This design makes AgentDriver particularly vulnerable to our attack: a poisoned function, once invoked by the Perception Agent, can inject manipulated outputs that silently propagate through the reasoning chain and compromise the final driving decisions.
+The Perception Agent is solely responsible for interacting with a shared \textit{Function Library}, issuing queries to perception-related tools (e.g., detection and trajectory prediction).
+Other agents only consume intermediate results through a lightweight publish–subscribe flow and do not access the Function Library directly.
+This design makes AgentDriver particularly vulnerable to our attack: once a poisoned function is invoked, its manipulated outputs propagate through the chain and affect the final planning outcome.

-AgentThink is a chain-of-thought style autonomous driving framework originally built upon a Visual Language Model (VLM).
+\textbf{AgentThink} is a chain-of-thought style autonomous driving framework built upon a VLM.
 For our experiments, we refactor this architecture into a multi-agent system by decomposing its monolithic logic into alternating \textit{Function Agents} and \textit{Thought Agents}.
-Each Function Agent selects and executes external functions based on a structured function list, while the Thought Agent interprets the result and determines the next step in the reasoning process.
+Function Agent select and execute external functions, while Thought Agent interprets the result and determines the next step in the reasoning process.
 This iterative reasoning structure forms a function-thought-function chain that resembles high-level cognitive planning.
-Since the function selection relies entirely on natural language prompts and descriptions, AgentThink becomes especially susceptible to prompt-style hijacking embedded in poisoned function definitions.
+Because function selection relies entirely on natural language, AgentThink becomes especially susceptible to template-style hijacking in poisoned function definitions.